mvdh7/mvdh7.github.io/_projects/500-geotraces.md

 ## Upcoming Indian and Pacific Ocean cruises

-Following my [move to NIOZ](../../blog/moving-to-nioz), I'll also oversee analysis of the carbonate chemistry dataset from a series of forthcoming German GEOTRACES cruises in the Indian and Pacific Oceans.
+Following my [move to NIOZ](../../blog/moving-to-nioz), I'll oversee the analysis of the carbonate chemistry dataset from a series of forthcoming German GEOTRACES cruises in the Indian and Pacific Oceans.
 The first cruise, on R/V *Sonne* in July-August 2020, will cross the Indian Ocean at about the latitude of southern Madagascar.
 This provides a rare opportunity to assess how the marine carbonate system may be changing in a region that has become something of a blind spot in global monitoring in recent decades.
 For more information and to apply, [see the NIOZ website](https://www.workingatnioz.com/our-jobs/phd-in-anthropogenic-carbon-dioxide-uptake-and-accumulation-in-the-indian-and-south-pacific-oceans-a-blind-spot-in-recent-global-monitoring.html)!

 <p class="text-center">
 <img src="https://raw.githubusercontent.com/mvdh7/mvdh7.github.io/master/images/geotraces/sonne_indian.png" alt="Planned route for the 2020 Indian Ocean expedition" width="586" height="173" style="min-width:586px" />